At Chalmers University of Technology, students and researchers from around the world work as a team to develop the technology of tomorrow.

-We have a safe and open-minded environment with two campuses, 18 departments, 200 research groups and 11,000 students where about 70 nationalities are represented.
+We have a safe and open-minded environment with two campuses, 18 departments, 200 research groups and nearly 10,000 students where about 70 nationalities are represented.
 The city of Gothenburg is a welcoming and beautiful city with strong student traditions.

 What kind of programmes does Chalmers offer?

 We offer 40 English-taught two-year master’s programmes within engineering, architecture and technology management, including:

 - Civil Engineering

 All programmes include a large proportion of project-based assignments.
 This provides you with hands-on experience of working in a team with everything from planning and organisation to meeting deadlines and presenting results.
 Through these projects you also learn to apply theoretical knowledge to tackle complex problems, preparing you for real-life situations in your future career.

 Being a Chalmers alumnus means being a part of a large and lively network of more than 54,000 alumni spread over 120 countries worldwide.

 What are ties to local industry like?